Super-Protocol/docs/docs/ai-marketplace/guides/guide-upload.md

 ## Step 2.
 Select a storage provider

-Web3 users can [Select a storage](/ai-marketplace/my-content#select-a-storage-provider) to upload their files to:
+Web3 users can [Select a storage](/ai-marketplace/account#select-a-storage) to upload files to:

 - _Super Protocol cloud_: Super Protocol's Storj account.
 - _Your Storj account_: your personal Storj account.